-Due to COVID-19 and the increase of social distancing practices, there is a high emphasis placed on young women to get up to speed on certain skills they may previously have been lacking to re-enter the job market with full force.
-So far, the platform as seen 800 users register and take the test and has amassed 11,369 views since its launch in May 2020.
+Due to COVID-19 and the increase of social distancing practices, there is a high emphasis placed on young women to get up to speed on certain skills they may previously have been lacking to re-enter the job market.
+So far, the platform has seen 800 users register and take the test and has amassed 11,369 views since its launch in May 2020.